dspasibenko/sencode/README.md

 Using multiple scripts, or different scripts for different conditions is an error prone approach.
 Having a manual process for running product locally, and different scripts for testing and production will produce different dependencies and conditions of running your code.

+## §30.
+Acceptance rule.
+The person who has a problem or question should accept the resolution.

+The rule is not 100% true, but in the majority of the cases it helps to establish the roles.
+For example, in a google doc people can raise questions in the form of comments.
+The comments can be resolved after some discussion.
+The rule says - the person who raises the comment has to resolve the conversation (literally click the button “resolve the conversation”).

+Another example could be a ticket submitted to fix a defect in the ticket control system (JIRA for example).
+The rule says - the person who submits the ticket should accept the ticket resolution and close it.